davidj-brewster/temporalio-video-splitter/README.md

 # Temporal Video Processing

 A demonstration of using Temporal.io for orchestrating video processing workflows.
 This project shows how to structure long-running video processing tasks using Temporal's workflow engine.
+Actually had started on this due to being stuck on a more complicated project and needed to figure how to get the basic interactions working between temporal IO components (Workflows, Workers and Activities).

 ## Architecture